jerrybaoo/hotstuff-origin/README.md

 # hotstuff
-A HotStuff-based block finality consensus implemented for Substrate.
+A HotStuff-based block finality tool implemented for Substrate.